ros-controls/ros2_control/hardware_interface/doc/joints_userdoc.rst

 Mimic joints are an abstraction of the real world: They can be used to describe

-* simple parallel kinematics with linear dependencies of the joint positions
+* simple parallel kinematics with linear dependencies of the joint positions and velocities
 * abstract complex groups of actuated joints, where the positions of several joints are directly controlled by low-level control loops and move synchronously.

 Mimic joints defined in the URDF are parsed from the resource manager and stored in a class variable of type ``HardwareInfo``, which can be accessed by the hardware components.
-Therefore, mimic joints must not have command interfaces but can have state interfaces.
+The mimic joints must not have command interfaces but can have state interfaces.

 .. code-block:: xml